NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/Readme.md

     pip install monai==1.2.0rc6

-After a “cd $home”, where my MONAILabel folder is located, the start_server command was issued:
+After a “cd $home”, where the  MONAILabel folder is located, the start_server command can be  issued:

     monailabel start_server --app MONAILabel/sample-apps/monaibundle --studies c:/Data/Task06_Lung/imagesTr --conf models lung_nodule_ct_detection

-After this command, the correct and requested model was automatically loaded from the [Monai Model Zoo](https://monai.io/model-zoo.html), which is a highly commendable feature.
+After this command, the correct and requested model is automatically loaded from the [Monai Model Zoo](https://monai.io/model-zoo.html), which is a highly commendable feature.

 Then proceeded to test the setup with the 3D Slicer and the MONAILabel extension using the CT Chest dataset.
-It was great to see that the AI successfully detected some nodules!
+It is great to see that the AI successfully detects some nodules!

 Sidenote: The process was implemented on an AWS EC2 Windows server instance with an A10G GPU (23 GB dedicated video RAM).